Kathua rape and murder case: Protests supporting the accused

 Right-wing Hindu groups staged protests against the arrests of the accused individuals, who are all Hindus.
 Two ministers of the ruling Bharatiya Janata Party, Forest Minister Lal Singh Chaudhary and Industries Minister Chander Prakash, attended one of the protests.
 One of the women protesters told The New York Times that they were "against our religion", and stated that the protesters would burn themselves if the accused were not released.
 While attempting to file charges against the accused on 9 April, the Crime Branch police were met with protests from lawyers in front of the Chief Judicial Magistrate's office in Kathua.
-The lawyers were protesting in support of the Hindu Ekta Manch, and tried to prevent the charges from being filed; the chargesheet was submitted eventually, after police reinforcements arrived.
+The lawyers were protesting in support of the Hindu Ekta Manch, and tried to prevent the charges from being filed; the chargesheet was submitted eventually after police reinforcements arrived.
 This support for individuals accused of rape led to widespread social outrage.

-Fines for disclosing identity of the victim
+Fines for disclosing the identity of the victim

 The Delhi High Court issued a fine of ₹ 10 lakhs (1 million) rupees on twelve media houses in India for disclosing the name of the rape victim as well as other details including the usage of photographs of the victim.
 This action by the High Court of New Delhi was taken suo-motu and under the Protection of Children from Sexual Offences Act, 2012 and the Indian Penal Code.
 The fine was to be paid within a week.
 The money collected from the fine has gone to the Jammu and Kashmir Victim Compensation Scheme.

 The media houses included The Hindu, The Times of India, Republic TV, The Indian Express, The Week and NDTV.
 Lawyers representing media houses claim that the mistake was only made because there was a misunderstanding that the law in this case only extended to naming and revealing information related to rape survivors, and not rape victims.
 Following this, media houses across the country blanked out the name of the victim online in already published articles also.